dwarvesf/playbook/engineering/security/dev-security.md

 - [ ] Set secure, httpOnly cookies.
 - [ ] In Mobile `OTP` based mobile verification, do not send the OTP back in the response when `generate OTP` or `Resend OTP`  API is called.
 - [ ] Limit attempts to `Login`, `Verify OTP`, `Resend OTP` and `generate OTP` APIs for a particular user.
 Have an exponential backoff set or/and something like a captcha based challenge.
+- [ ] Lock a user account for specific time after a given number of failed attempts
 - [ ] Check for randomness of reset password token in the emailed link or SMS.
 - [ ] Set an expiration on the reset password token for a reasonable period.
 - [ ] Expire the reset token after it has been successfully used.